What is the Mentor Circle Program?

 - Keep all conversations within the Mentor Circle confidential.

-- Guide and counsel the mentees in your mentoring circle.
+- Guide and counsel the participants in your Circle.

 - Share experiences, insights and organizational savvy to benefit the group.

-- Give mentees your time, energy, commitment and engagement.
+- Give participants your time, energy, commitment and engagement.

-- Be open to providing feedback and to learning from the mentees.
+- Be open to providing feedback and to learning from all participants.

 - Hold your group accountable for: organizing meetings, leading meaningful discussions and fully participating.